 Medical negligence claims resulting from surgery errors often result in compensation claims of hundreds of thousands of pounds but this is determined by the extent of injury.

 How can Surgical Errors be prevented?

 We strongly believe that a surgical error should only happen once.
 Our clients tell us time and time again that they want to make sure no one else suffers the same surgical negligence as them.
-We stress this to the Hospitals when pursuing claims against them and ask that they feedback and train their staff about these surgical errors so that lessons are learnt and other patients are not injured.
+We stress this to the Hospitals when pursuing surgery claims against them and ask that they feedback and train their staff about these surgical errors so that lessons are learnt and other patients are not injured.